 - Soon after the debrief meet with the stakeholders to agree which insights the action planning workshop should address.
 You should set the agenda by identifying beforehand the priority insights and how best to approach them in the action planning workshop.

 - Don’t combine the research debrief and action planning workshop.
 Management need time to digest insights from the debrief and an action planning workshop can easily last for two to three hours to properly consider implications and actions.

 MANAGING ACTION PLANNING WORKSHOPS:

 - Ask attendees to prepare for the workshop by sending them a short summary of the research.
 Get them to write down potential actions/ideas to discuss at the workshop.

 - Invite people from a range of areas, including departments not necessarily involved in project to provide some diversity and independent thinking.

-- Begin with a short summary of the key insights that will be discussed during the workshop.
+- Begin with a short summary of the key insights that will be spoke about during the workshop.

 - Split the attendees into small break-out groups of 4 or 5 individuals and allocate a topic to each group.

 - Provide each group with a structured approach to discuss their insight.
 For example if the research relates to improving customer service or experience you could ask them to generate a list of things we need to stop, start and continue doing.
 Ask them to spend 5 minutes at the end prioritizing their actions in each category.